 Our practice donates a portion of every surgical fee to philanthropic activities.
-Our areas of focus are medical research and education.
+Our areas of focus are medical research, education, and the arts.

 Joan's Legacy, subsequently renamed Uniting Against Lung Cancer, was created by Dr. Hidalgo's family in 2001.
 It became the largest private foundation funding lung cancer research in the United States, having funded $11.5 million in research grants, with another $57 million in follow-on funding earned by its grantees.
 In 2015 it merged with a similar organization to become the Lung Cancer Research Foundation.

 Joan's Legacy was created by Dr. Hidalgo's family in 2001 to commemorate the passing of his sister in-law, who succumbed to nonsmoking related lung cancer at the age of 47.
 It was the largest private foundation funding lung cancer research in the United States prior to merging with the Lung Cancer Research Foundation (LCRF) in 2015.

 Lung cancer is the number one cause of cancer death, claiming approximately 400 lives every day.
 Breakthroughs in genome mapping have led to effective new treatments that are converting lung cancer into a chronic but manageable condition for many patients.
 Permanent cures are within reach.

 Dr. Hidalgo received the inaugural Founder’s Award from LCRF at the 2022 annual gala.
 This award acknowledged his seminal role in making important early grants that have contributed to critical discoveries.
 Dr. Hidalgo has since stepped down from the LCRF board but Mrs. Hidalgo and their son Aaron still serve.